abyssDS/sfmlWiki/Source:-FrameClock.md

 }
 ```

-Note that the 'FrameClock' class lives in the namespace `sfx`.
+Note that the FrameClock class lives in the namespace `sfx`.

 ## Measuring the average
 Instantaneous frame rate changes often look erratic when printed to the screen and are, in fact, a poor measure of overall performance.
 It might be more instructive (and less visually jarring) to sample a number of successive frames and then calculate the average over those frames.
-'FrameClock' tracks both the average frames per second and the average frame duration over a user specified number of sample frames.
+FrameClock tracks both the average frames per second and the average frame duration over a user specified number of sample frames.
 The number of frame to sample (called 'sample depth') can be specified as either a constructor argument or with the member function `setSampleDepth`, and obtained with the member function `getSampleDepth`.
 The average frames per second and average frame duration over the latest 'sample depth' number of frames can be obtained with the member functions `getAverageFramesPerSecond` and `getAverageFrameTime`, respectively.

 ```cpp
 sfx::FrameClock clock;